CGJennings/se3docs/docs/um-release-notes.md

 - Fixed a resource leak when using Make Deck in a project.
 - Fixed an issue that caused https access to the [online help pages](https://se3docs.cgjennings.ca/index.html) to stop working.
 - When using new themes, `addCustomComponent` component were not immediately visible.
+- **Discard Selected** in the the open file dialog shown on application exit could close the wrong editor.
+- Renaming an open file in the project view would caused it to be marked as having unsaved changes.

 ### For plug-in developers